A Family's Mission to Preserve an Heirloom

 Located in a cozy enclave just outside Washington D.C., Bob and Linda live in the only timber-framed home in the Alexandria region.
-A unique testament to the areas vibrant 18th and 19th century architecture, their home is constructed of large, exposed wood beams, resplendent gables and rustic cedar roofing and siding— a style highly unusual for the mid-atlantic territory.
-As a native of Maine, Linda was immediately drawn to its northeastern allure, which prompted the couple to move into the home nearly 20 years ago.
+A unique testament to the area's vibrant 18th and 19th century architecture, their home is constructed with large, exposed wood beams, resplendent gables, and rustic cedar roofing and siding— a style that highly unusual in the Mid-Atlantic territory today.
+As a native of Maine, Linda was immediately drawn to the home's northeastern allure, which prompted the couple's choice to move in nearly 20 years ago.

-Bob and Linda considered replacing the cedar siding and shingles with other materials that would be durable and function, but could not be swayed from their fondness for its original architecture.
+Bob and Linda considered replacing the cedar siding and shingles with other materials that would be durable and functional, but they could not be swayed from their fondness for its original architecture.